TRAINING WORKSHOP

 90-120 mins flexible session to allow Q&A

-Includes handouts and a companion guide for students
+Includes handouts and a companion guide for young people

 ABOUT THE TRAINER